Songwriter, Singer, Guitarist

 Robert sings, and plays acoustic guitar and clarinet.
 Four of the tracks feature acclaimed Scottish string quartet, Innotet, with violinists Seonaid Aitken and Innes Watson also contributing to backing vocals.

 Postcard from Budapest was released on February 28th, 2020.
+A new album is in progress and will be released in early 2024.

 I have discovered the premier exponent of British-Hungarian chanson.
 Robert Severin's songs are lyrically led but all with beautiful, delicate, highly original tunes...
 A truly gifted songwriter, he is a Jacques Brel for our times.
 Colin Bailey, RnR Magazine 5/5 stars.